renovatebot/renovate/docs/usage/key-concepts/presets.md

 ## How to use presets

 Let's say you're using the `config:base` preset, and want to pin GitHub Action digests.
-Instead of writing your own Renovate config, you search through Renovate's build-in presets.
+Instead of writing your own Renovate config, you search through Renovate's built-in presets.
-You find the the `helpers:pinGitHubActionDigests` preset and add it to the `extends` array, like this:
+You find the the `helpers:pinGitHubActionDigests` preset and add it to the `extends` array:

 ```json
 {